netdata/netdata/docs/anonymous-statistics.md

 When you kick off an Agent dashboard session by visiting `http://NODE:19999`, Netdata will initialiszes a PostHog session and masks various event attributes.

-_Note_: You can see the relevant code in the [dashboard repository here](https://github.com/netdata/dashboard/blob/posthog-test/src/domains/global/sagas.ts#L77).
+_Note_: You can see the relevant code in the [dashboard repository](https://github.com/netdata/dashboard/blob/master/src/domains/global/sagas.ts#L107) where the `window.posthog.register()` call is made.

 ```JavaScript
 const injectPosthog = (machineGuid: string) => {